yakik/RuntimeSpies-CSharp/README.md

     {
         private string harness = "";

-        private int[] testFunction(int a, string b) //This is function we want to create unit test harness for {
+        private int[] testFunction(int a, int b) //This is function we want to create unit test harness for {
             // this is the bit of code (in this simple example it is bigger than the functioin itself...) we add to the original function, on a side branch var mySpy = new RuntimeSpy(); //Initialize the RuntimeSpy